1st Cornwall (Duke of Cornwall's) Artillery Volunteers: 93rd Siege Battery

 69th Brigade was with Fifth Army when was attacked on 21 March 1918, the first day of the German Spring Offensive.
 FOOs were blinded by early morning mist and many were overrun along with the infantry in the forward zone.
 The German bombardment was savage.
 Some heavy artillery units were caught in the fighting or forced to abandon their guns as the Germans advanced rapidly.
-Over following days the RGA struggled to get their guns back during the 'Great Retreat'.
+Over the following days, the RGA struggled to get their guns back during the 'Great Retreat'.

 The Allied Hundred Days Offensive opened with Fourth Army's attack at the Amiens at 04.20 on 8 August.
 69th Brigade supported the Australian Corps on whose front the heavy artillery barrage was so thick and accurate that all the Australian objectives were secured.
-On 29 September Fourth Army's IX Corps carried out an assault crossing of the St Quentin Canal, with 69th Bde in support.
+On 29 September, Fourth Army's IX Corps carried out an assault crossing of the St Quentin Canal, with 69th Bde in support.
 The heavy guns continued firing on the canal banks until the last possible moment as the infantry scrambled across in the morning mist.

 On 8 October, IX Corps stormed the Beaurevoir Line, again supported by 69th Bde.
 The Battle of the Selle began on 17 October, with one German counter-attack being broken up when all available guns were turned onto it.
 IX Corps renewed its advance on 23 October, with 69th Bde part of a massive corps artillery reserve.
 The attack went in under moonlight, after the heavy guns had done their work.
 As the regimental historian relates, "The guns of Fourth Army demonstrated, on 23rd October, the crushing effect of well co-ordinated massed artillery. they simply swept away the opposition".
 IX Corps stormed across the Sambre Canal on 4 November (the Battle of the Sambre).
-After that the campaign became a pursuit of a beaten enemy, in which the slow-moving siege guns could play no part.
+After that, the campaign became a pursuit of a beaten enemy, in which the slow-moving siege guns could play no part.
 The war ended with the Armistice with Germany on 11 November.

 93rd Siege Battery was disbanded in 1919.

 Crew positioning a 6-inch 26 cwt howitzer.